DragonL40/logseq/pages/Introduction to Computer Systems (356).md

 - Why use floating point value?
 	- It can be used to represent very small numbers and very large numbers.
 - How does floating point numbers represent more range than int with the same amount of bits (32/64)?
-	- It stores the exponent
+	- It uses a digit to represent the exponent
+	- We subtract a bias number of 4 from the exponent to convert the range of [0,9] to []
 - What is a fixed point number?
 	- the position of the decimal point is fixed (presumed) -